 I Can See My Triggers and Create Strategies to Manage Them

 There were things, many things actually, that my children did every day that caused me to fly into an unexplainable rage in the space of a nanosecond.
 I hated thinking of them as triggers AND I hated to acknowledge I had them because I always want to present the illusion that I’ve got it all under control.
 Don’t we all?

 Well, as parents, it’s just not possible to have everything under control.
 I knew that if I was going to survive with my sanity intact I had to reframe my rage and find tools to calm it.
 The following strategies empowered me to calm my anger more quickly in the moment and eventually to head it off before I was furious.

 There’s a Victor Frankl quote that speaks to this, “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”

 To the parent standing drenched on the beach, still feeling the tidal wave of rage in your bones, I reach out to you with a hug and a towel.
 You are not alone.
 Without judgement, I see you.
 You have your own path ahead of you, and I wonder who or what will help you build your supportive foundation.
 What caring routines or rituals can you put in place so that you can create the space to empower a new response?

-If you can see yourself or another parent in parts of this story, please share it and leave a comment below.
-Anger can leave us feeling alone because we don’t know who we can trust with this tender, dark side of ourselves.
-Please add your voice and tell us what’s your biggest take away from this, or if there are other strategies you could contribute.
+If you can see yourself or another parent in parts of this story, please share it!
+Reach out and join our Mindful Parenting Group where I offer weekly Q&A’s, tips and inspiration.
+Anger can leave us feeling alone because we don’t know who we can trust with this tender, dark side of ourselves, but support is out there.
+I teach overwhelmed parents like you mindful tools and strategies to make parenting easier in my Mindful Parenting Programs.